 - The recommended course of remediation

-This view can be seen below in Elements, where all elements of both views are described.
+This view can be seen in the Elements column below, where all the elements of both views are described

 Note: Data in each of the four tabs is displayed based on the organization in which you are working.